 Computational fluid dynamics (CFD) has long played a role in product development by providing a virtual laboratory in which users are able to investigate “what if” scenarios with their designs.
 This has typically been a one-off approach in which a user creates an input file to represent their product design and then simulates it to understand the product’s performance.
-A setup typically includes geometry, material properties, and flow conditions such as mass flow rates, boundary temperatures and pressures, and output frequency.
+A setup typically includes geometry, material properties, flow conditions such as mass flow rates, boundary temperatures and pressures, and output frequency.
 Based on the resulting information learned from the simulation, various inputs may be modified and the simulation is restarted to investigate more “what if” scenarios.
-This approach to simulation can be thought of as “what if – then do this” which is similar to closed-loop control.
-A new feature in FLOW-3D v11.1 and FLOW-3D Cast v4.1 called Active Simulation Control provides users with an impressive level of “what if – then do this” control over their simulations.
+This approach to simulation can be thought of as “what if – then do this,” which is similar to what occurs in a closed-loop control system.
+A feature in FLOW-3D and FLOW-3D CAST called Active Simulation Control provides users with complex logical triggers to define the necessary “what if – then do this” control over their simulations.

 Some Terminology – Events/Conditions and Actions

 Active simulation control is based on two concepts – events/conditions and actions.
 Below is a brief description of each.

 An event occurs when user-specified conditions at history probes are met.
 Any type of probe (static probes, probes attached to GMOs, and FSI/TSE probes) can be used to define conditional checks of related variables.
 An event can consist of 1 to 10 conditions.
 The user can specify whether ANY or ALL of the conditions must be met in order for the event to occur.
 Some examples of conditions are:

 - Flow depth at history probe #1 is greater than or equal to 3.25 meters

 - Pressure at history probe #2 is less than 1 atmosphere

 When the specified conditions are met, an event occurs and all actions associated with it are activated.